Planète Rap

 Planète Rap is a French radio programme broadcast on Skyrock, hosted by Fred Musa.

 Background

 Planète Rap presents Rap and R'n'B artists, with live performances, freestyles, interviews, behind-the-scenes footage, as well as mixes performed and chosen by the guest artists.
 It is a daily show, broadcast from 8 to 9 pm, Monday to Friday, which devotes an entire week to an artist or a project (compilation releases, events, etc.)

 "Planète Rap - La Nocturne" takes place every Friday night from 00:00 to 2:00.
 The show plays French rap songs and usually invites a guest.
 There are live freestyles or a feature on the guest and their music.

 Audience

 Between 1996 and 2007, Planète Rap was the most popular Rap and R'n'B (radio) programme among the under-25s.
-As of March 2022, its YouTube channel had 336 thousand subscribers.
+As of November 2025, its YouTube channel have over 150 million views.

 Output

 Print

 It has also produced a monthly (paper) magazine, Planète Rap Mag, since July 2006.
 The magazine presents artists, through interviews, photos, posters, lyrics and reviews over about sixty pages.